-It has been the hot topic of discussion of many ambulance crew rooms why was the position was invented, some believe it’s a money saving move others preferring different ideas, true motive we are unsure about, but one fact that is for sure, is that the position is here now, and here to stay.
+It has been the hot topic of discussion of many ambulance crew rooms why was the position of Emergency Care Assistant was invented, some believe it’s a money saving move others preferring different ideas, true motive we are unsure about, but one fact that is for sure, is that the position is here now, and here to stay.

-In today’s economic climate secure jobs are hard to come by, to my knowledge no NHS ECA has ever been made redundant due to lack of available work, private providers are a little different as contracts come and go.
+In today’s economic climate secure jobs are hard to come by, to my knowledge no NHS Emergency Care Assistant has ever been made redundant due to lack of available work, private providers are a little different as contracts come and go.